 - Curry Powder.
 Warm and wonderfully flavorful.

 - With Green Vegetables.
-We especially love ours with Roasted Broccoli, Oven Roasted Potatoes, and Roasted Brussels Sprouts with Garlic.
+We especially love ours with Roasted Broccoli, Roasted Zucchini, and Roasted Brussels Sprouts with Garlic.

 - With Pasta or Rice.
 Serve your chicken with any of your favorite pasta or rice dishes (Mediterranean Pasta and Lemon Rice are two great options).

 - On a Green Salad.
-Pump up the protein of your favorite salad (like this Spinach Strawberry Salad with Poppy Seed Dressing) by adding some chicken.
+Pump up the protein of your favorite salad (like this Spinach Strawberry Salad) by adding some chicken.